 It is more likely to float the liquid and spread the fire.
-Fire may be controlled to protect property, but should not be completely extinguished until all smilled aberial he been burned.
+Fire may be controlled to protect property, but should not be completely extinguished until all shilled accertal he been burned.

 No attempt should be made to puncture or rupture the shell of a tank car involved in a fire.
-This is unwarranted and dangerous and is likely to increase rather than decrease the seriousness of the situation since any opening made in a tank will only serve to liberate more flammable liquid and extend the fire.
+This is unwarranted and dangerous and is likely to increase rather than decrease the seriousness of the situation since any opening made in a tank will only serve to liberate more flagmable liquid and extend the fire.

-When vapors are burning at the safety valves, do not extinguish the flame until all other fires in the wreck have been extinguished.
-Otherwise, the leakage from the valves may spread over a large area and become ignited by a fire in some other part of the wreck, thus causing a sudden violent flash of fire which may do greater damage.
-It is safe to let the vapor burn at the valves or point of leakage.
-The burning at the valves will stop of its own accord when pressure is reduced.
+When vapors are burning at the safety values, do not extinguish the flame until all other fires in the wreck have been extinguished.
+Otherwise, the leakage from the values may spread over a large area and become ignited by a fire in some other part of the wreck, thus causing a sudden violent flash of fire which may do greater damage.
+It is safe to let the vapor burn at the values or point of leakage.
+The burning at the values will stop of its own accord when pressure is reduced.

-This is because the vapor given off by a liquid leaking from the tank card placerded "DONGEDOUS" will spread over a greater area than the liquid; will travel faster than the liquid will flow, especially with the wind: cannot be confined; will ignite upon contact with any spark or flame; and, will burn with great rapidity, violence and incomes heat back to the liquid surface from which the vapor originated.
+WHEN FIRE YOFA NOTA NOT OCCUP INTEDIATIVINE NAMEON, the hazards involved in handling the situation are greater than when fire does occur inmediately.
+This is because the vapor given off by a liquid leaking from the tank card placarded "DANGEDOUS" will spread over a greater area than the liquid; will travel faster than the liquid will flow, especially with the wind: cannot be confined; will ignite upon contact with any spark or flame; and, will burn with great rapidity, violance and intense heat back to the liquid surface from which the vapor originated.
 After such a flash of fire, the vapor burns above the surface of the liquid, thus confining the hazard to a visible area.

-- A. Do not permit liquid to drain into sewers or water sources since vapora arising from it may become ignited at some point far distant from the wreck and cause serious property damage.
+- A. Bo not permit liquid to drain into sewers or water sources since vapors arising from it may become ignited at some point far distant from the wreck and cause serious property damage.
 Water thus contaminated may also cause injury to livestock. - B. Move the least damaged cars to sefety, avoiding sudden shocks or jars that might produce sparks or friction.
 No unnecessary attempt should be made to transport a damaged tank car from which flarmable liquid is leaking.
-Safety in short movements may be secured by attaching a vessel under small leaks to prevent the spread of flarmable liquid over the tracks.
-Cover tracks at intervals behind the car with fresh earth to prevent fire from overtaking the car. - C. Only as a last resort to meet an emergency should a wrecked can be moved by dragging.
-Then possible, this should be done on a bed of form, and in any event, all persons should be kept at a safe distance.
+Safety in short movements may be secured by attaching a vessel under small leaks to prevent the spreed of flarmable liquid over the tracks.
+Cover tracks at intervals behind the car with fresh earth to prevent fire from overtaking the car. - C. Chly as a last resort to meet an emergency should a wrecked car be moved by dragging.
+Then possible, this should be done on a bed of form, and in any event, all persons should be kept atta safe distance.

-- Then chains or wire caples are used to hoist tank cars, wooden block or other padding should be placed between them and the car to prevent alipping which might produce friction sparks.
-Then looks are expected in handling, empty the car first by transfer of contents to another car or container. - D. To not allow trains to pass on adjoining tracks, especially on the same or lower level, as long as liquid is larking or exposed in quantity.
+Then chains or wire colles are used to hoist tank cars, wooden blocks or other pudding should be placed between them and the car to prevent slipping which might produce friction sparks.
+When looks are expected in hendling, empty the car first by transfer of contents to another car or container.

+D. Do not allow trains to pass on adjoining tracks, especially on the same or lower level, as long as liquid is leaking or exposed in quantity.